Update: There is now a nuget package that will take care of wiring this up automatically see: NuGet Gallery | MiniProfiler.MVC3 2.0.2

 Expanding the Mvc-Mini-Profiler to measure and report performance of ActionFilters

-Cezar_Gradinariu almost 12 years ago
+Cezar_Gradinariu over 12 years ago

 Cezar_Gradinariu